Skip to content

 These four modes are the entire API surface for calling executables.
 Everything else is configuration or testing.

 Always use the static entry points.
-They route through the execution pipeline, which handles transactions, conditional execution, and after-response dispatch.
+They route through the execution pipeline, which handles concurrency limiting, transactions, conditional execution, and after-response dispatch.
 Calling ->execute() directly on an instance bypasses all of that:

 php